hobinjk/hobinjk.github.io/_drafts/clap-sensor-thing.md

 First we need to think about what we want as a "device" in our adapter.
 Our device is the microphone hooked up to the Raspberry Pi which will listen for clapping.
-We're effectively using The microphone as a "clap sensor" device.
+We're effectively using the microphone as a "clap sensor" device.
 Next, we have to consider how we want to perform the clap detection.
-A quick search of npmjs.com for libraries comes up with `clap-detector`, an open source library developed by Thomas Schell.
+A quick search of [npmjs.com](https://www.npmjs.com/) for libraries comes up with `clap-detector`, an open source library developed by Thomas Schell.
 Our adapter can include this library to use the microphone as a clap sensor.
 The final step is to consider whether our idea of a clap sensor fits into any existing device types.
 From [the list of Web Thing types](https://mozilla-iot.github.io/wot/#web-thing-types), it looks like a binarySensor with its active and inactive states is a great fit for the clap sensor's clapping and silent states.